rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### List Reports

-List reports and return their identifiers
+This action is used to list reports and return their identifiers

 ##### Input